 If you have kids or pets, it’s a good idea to make sure that you are all out of the home during the open house.
 This also applies to private viewings, as most people feel more comfortable exploring a home without the current owners there.

-Creating a schedule with your REALTOR® for open houses and viewings that works with your family will help you maintain a balanced life and give your home the opportunity to put its best foot forward.
+Creating a schedule with your REALTOR® for open houses and viewings that works with your family will help you maintain a balanced life and give your home the opportunity to be shown at its best.

 Don’t forget that buyers want to view homes at all times of the week.
 Outside of open houses, try and be as flexible as possible with viewings.
 Private showings are a good sign that there are highly interested buyers for your home, and the more offers made on your property — the better!